-Key Component #4: Treatment Courts provide access to a continuum of alcohol, drug, and other related treatment and rehabilitation services communication about participant progress.
-Additionally, Howard provides all participants with an individualized treatment plan.
-Team members expressed confidence in the quality of treatment at the Howard Center, including their use of evidence-based practices.
+Key Component #4: Treatment Courts provide access to a continuum of alcohol, drug, and other related treatment and rehabilitation services

 Effective implementation of this component includes consideration of all the co-occurring issues potentially faced by participants including primary healthcare, chronic health conditions, employment, housing, education, child needs, and relationship issues.
 The treatment court should have processes in place to ensure the quality and accountability of the treatment provider(s).